Pathankot: Economy

+Pathankot is a key litchi-growing region in Punjab, with a seasonal harvest in late spring.
+Its litchi cultivation supports local farmers and contributes to exports.
+The Punjab government has taken initiatives to boost horticulture and enhance market access, addressing challenges like pests and price fluctuations to improve productivity and profitability.

 Demographics

 As per data of 2011 census Pathankot urban agglomeration had a population of 159,909, out of which males were 84,145 and females were 75,764.
 The literacy rate was 88.71 per cent.

-Most common language here is Punjabi.
+Most common language here is Punjabi, Hindi.

 Sports

 On 8 November 2014, Punjab Deputy CM Sukhbir Singh Badal laid the foundation stone for a stadium in Pathankot.
 But even after 6 years, the stadium is still incomplete.
 Sportspeople struggle to get any facilities in Pathankot.
 There are no proper grounds to practice.
 So they go to other cities, while most of the young population pursue other careers.

-Tourist places

-Pathankot city is surrounded by both the Shivalik range, part of which makes up the foothills of the Himalayas, and the river Chakki.
-Places near Pathankot include Shahpur Kandi with a hanging rest house, Ranjit Sagar Dam which is the highest gravity dam in Asia.
-Madhopur (Madhopur, Punjab) head works which date back to the Mughal era. head works of Upper Bari Doab, Shahpur Kandi are the attractions of this area.
-Keshopur Chhamb is home to many Migratory Birds and is only major natural wetland in the state.